Tecdiary/sma-guide/future-plans/index.md

 #### **_SaaS Version_**

-We are planing to build SaaS/Cloud version so that you can offer subscription based solution to your clients.
+SaaS/Cloud version is in beta that can be used to offer subscriptions of SMA to your clients.
+Please try the live demo at [sma-saas.com](https://sma-saas.com)

 #### **_Full APIs Support_**